idin/disk/README.md

 # Installation

-You can use pip to install Disk.
+You can use pip to install Disk:

 ```bash
 pip install disk